 Genetic tests for HSD aren’t widely available.

-help you develop skills for daily life.
-It can also help you retain your
+Occupational therapy can help you develop skills for daily life.
+It can also help you retain your current abilities.

 - skin breakdown